SchlenkR/applied_fsharp_challenge/artikel/08 - Refactor blendedDistortion.md

     gained))
 ```

+That's better!
+Now compare this code with the desired code from:

+TODO: 2 Bilder mit Code Compare

-Better!
-Now compare this code with the desired code from above: Every time we use a lowPass or fadeIn, there's no let binding anymore, but a bind, that takes exactly the expression on the right side of the let binding.
-The second parameter of bind is then the "rest of the computation", coded as a lambda function, that has a parameter with the identifier name of the let binding.
+Every time we use a lowPass or fadeIn, there's no let binding anymore, but rather a bind that takes exactly the expression on the right side of the let binding.
+The second parameter of bind is then the "rest of the computation," coded as a lambda function, that has a parameter with the identifier name of the let binding.

 **Custom bind Operator**